Koredotcom/docs/docs/xo/analytics/contact-center/reports/ivr-containment-report.md

     !!!
 Note

         * The IVR containment report is available only in CSV format.
-        * The red dot beside the report indicates that the report has been generated within the last 24 hours.
+        * The red dot beside the report indicates that it was generated within the last 24 hours.

 11. The IVR Containment Report is generated and is available for download.
 <img src="../images/ivr-containment-report-output.png" alt="IVR Containment Report Output" title="IVR Containment Report Output" style="border: 1px solid gray; zoom:100%;">